handpoint/handpoint.github.io/specs/terminal-range.md

   </tbody>
 </table>

-<li>Pax Android Terminals A920 and A80 PLUS Telpo TPS900 being added in 2019!</li>
+<li>Bringing the power of Handpoint to the PAX Android terminals A920 and A80 AND the Telpo TPS900 - coming soon!</li>
 <li>A single integration of Handpoint to your acquiring platform gives you the ability to offer multiple terminal lines.</li>
 <li>If you don’t see the terminal you need, we can add new terminals all with the benefits of the Handpoint platform.</li>